What Is A Double Bet? – How to Calculate Double Bets

 You win big, thanks to the combined odds on your selections.
 You also have the flexibility to back two low-favourite selections.

 Yes.
 You can place this bet on almost all single sports betting markets.
 It is extremely versatile, and all you have to do is back two different selections.
-Some of the more popular markets ideal for Double Bet include football, horse racing and tennis.
+Some of the more popular markets ideal for double bet include football, horse racing, and tennis.

 In E/W betting, your wager is divided into two.
 The first part goes towards securing a win for your selection, while the other bets on your selection to finish at any of the already-mentioned places.
 If the selection wins, both parts of the bet return profits.
 However, in the case that your selection doesn’t finish first but secures any of the spots stated by the bookmaker, you will register winnings only through the PLACE component of the wager.